ooraini/kubernetes.adm/docs/docsite/rst/collection_usage.rst

 Common Role
 -----------

-The common role contains the cluster wide paramters.
+The common role contains the cluster wide parameters.
 Those variables are used for a *single* cluster.

-Care must be taken when maintaing multiple clusters in the same inventory.
+Care must be taken when maintaining multiple clusters in the same inventory.

 Inventory Structure
 -------------------